-Vinh Long Province lies in the heart of this delta region.
-On the initial reconnaissance trip to Vinh Long provincial headquarters in March 1960, any one of a number of districts in the province could have been selected for study.
-It was decided to study Thanh Loi Village in the Binh Minh District because of its population characteristics and its location along the Hau Giang River, a branch of the Mekong.
+My Thuan was chosen for study primarily because of the security situation in the area.
+On the initial reconnaissance trip to Vinh Long Provincial headquarters in March 1960, any one of a number of districts in the province could have been selected for study.
+A decision was made to study Thanh Loi Village in the Binh Linh District because of its population characteristics and location along the Hau Giang River, a branch of the Mekong.

-Returning in April for a week of intensive interviewing and observation, however, the research group found the district chief had been replaced by an army captain and research in Thanh Loi would be impossible because the Thanh Loi village chief was involved in supervising work in the Tan Luoc agroville.
+Returning in April for a week of intensive interviewing and observation, however, the research group found that the district chief had been replaced by an army captain and that research in Thanh Loi would be impossible because the Thanh Loi village chief was involved in supervising work in the Tan Luoc agroville.1

-The Chief of the Provincial Bureau of Military Affairs and the district chief assisted in the selection of an alternate village for study.
-Ultimately, because of the deterioration in security, My Thuan, the seat of district administration, and Thanh Loi were recommended as the only villages of nine in Binh Minh District that the officials considered safe enough for the proposed research.

-One of the problems encountered here was that of transportation between settlement areas, or hamlets.
-With the exception of several hamlets near the market town, located on the Vinh Long-Cantho provincial road, the majority of the eleven hamlets are not accessible by road.
-Travel to the remote areas was possible only by boat.
+The Chief of the Provincial Bureau of Military affairs and the district chief assisted in the selection of an alternative village for study.
+Ultimately, because of the deterioration in security, My Thuan, the seat of district administration, and Thanh Loi were recommended as the only villages of nine in Binh Linh District that the officials considered safe enough for the proposed research.
+One of the problems encountered here was that of transportation between settlement areas or hamlets.
+With the exception of several hamlets near the market town, located on the Vinh Long - Cantho provincial road, the majority of the eleven hamlets are not accessible by road, and in traveling to those more remote areas it is necessary to go by boat.
 The provincial and district officials were of the opinion that it would be dangerous to go up the streams by boat on any regular schedule.
-Thus, My Thuan Village was selected, not on the basis of scientific problems, but on the basis of accessibility and convenience.
+Thus, My Thuan Village was selected, not on the basis of scientific problem but on the basis of accessibility and convenience.

 The authors spent one week in the village in April gathering information from village and district officials, farmers, teachers, and laborers.
-Interviews were designed to elicit attitudinal data, as well as factual information on focal areas.

-During May, notes were organized, more information collected from agencies in Saigon and a detailed questionnaire prepared for use on a return trip to My Thuan.
-In June, with the help of four additional field workers, interviews were continued.
+Interviews were designed to elicit attitudinal data as well as factual information on focal areas.
+During the month of May notes were organized, more information collected from agencies in Saigon, and a detailed questionnaire prepared for use on a return trip to My Thuan.
+In June,